23-MDDN342/randomised-collection-panwung/README.md

 15/04
 Made the board and some comparison logic that determines which way the notches of each piece should be facing

+16/04
+Added some background details to make it look less bland.
+Also added scattering so the pieces can have a random location and rotation, making it look a little more interesting.
+Currently there is only random rotation.
+It is broken currently, however, as I also added a shadow which is currently rendering over itself.
+I will likely need to split the drawing method into multiple passes (shadow and layer in case they overlap).